prodgang/prodproofs/README.md

 This repo contains the proofs of the major results of productive numbers.
 The proofs are mostly straightforward, but translating them into lean has been a massive headache - in particular nested induction over lists of lists.

+Main results formalized so far:

+1. Bijection - there's a bijection between Nat and QProd
+2. Distributive Lattice - (QProd, prune, graft) forms a distributive lattice.
+All the major pieces are there, just need to show general equivalence of lattice definitions from [here](https://en.wikipedia.org/wiki/Lattice_(order)#Connection_between_the_two_definitions).

+Here's the definitions/proofs in english which is hopefully a bit more readable.

 ## Definitions